superterrific/dana-byerly/src/articles/adding-oss.md

 I decided to split the difference between the two other options and account for three viewing scenarios: Big maximized screens, medium screens or browsers sized down on big screens and small screens.
 I have a big screen and frequently have my browser sized down to be the equivalent of around 1300-1400 pixels.
 At those sizes the table was causing browser-level horizontal scrolling.

 I created a container class that sets the width & height and scrolls if necessary at 1300px and below.
-Setting the height to <code>height: 90vh;</code> ensures that the scrolling container takes up most of the viewable area once you scroll down to the table.
+Setting the height to ```height: 90vh;``` ensures that the scrolling container takes up most of the viewable area once you scroll down to the table.
 This covered the medium screen scenario pretty well.

 ```css
 @media screen and (max-width: 1300px) {